scottenriquez/scottie-is-xxx/scottie-is-xxx/content/blog/writing/cost-conscious-terraform/index.md

 ---
-title: Cost-Conscious Terraform Development Using Infracost and AWS Developer Tools
+title: Writing Cost-Conscious Terraform Using Infracost and AWS Developer Tools
 date: "2022-07-16T22:12:03.284Z"
 description: "A deployment pipeline that alerts Terraform developers of cost increases."
 tag: "Programming"
 ---
 ## Solution Overview
-My current role focuses on every facet of AWS cost optimization for customers.
+My current role focuses on every facet of AWS cost optimization.
 Much of this entails helping to remediate existing infrastructure and usage.
-Many customers ask how they can shift left on cloud costs, like they typically do with security.
+Many customers ask how they can shift left on cloud costs, like they do with security.
 Ultimately, cost consciousness needs to be injected into every aspect of the engineering lifecycle: from the initial architecture design to implementation and upkeep.

 One such aspect is providing developers visibility into the impact of their code changes.
 Infrastructure as code has made it easy to deploy cloud resources faster and at larger scale than ever before, but this means that cloud bills can also scale up quickly in parallel.
-This solution aims to demonstrate how to integrate a tool like [Infracost](https://www.infracost.io/) into a deployment pipeline to bring cost impact to the pull request process and code review discussion.
+This solution demonstrates how to integrate [Infracost](https://www.infracost.io/) into a deployment pipeline to bring cost impact to the pull request process and code review discussion.
 The source code is [hosted on GitHub](https://github.com/scottenriquez/infracost-cdk-pipeline).

 ## Solution Architecture
 ![Diagram](infracost.png)